ObjectModules/deploy/Mapping.md

 ```
 One think you shall note here is that when you have eat the food then the food is _no more best food_.
 It is only the one which is the best for you.
 Not for every body.
 So it is just a food.

 So when you eat the food.
 Then it is a normal process.
-So other process is no more required.
+Other process is no more required.
 It will become the same routine just the same as before we put the parameter:
 ```
 * Hungry will become an entry point
 * Food is what we need